Bragg Creek

 Bragg Creek is a hamlet in southern Alberta under the jurisdiction of Rocky View County in Division No. 6.

 Bragg Creek is located 30 km west of Calgary (via Highway 8 and Highway 22) at the confluence of the Elbow River and Bragg Creek north of the intersection of Highway 66 and Highway 22.

-Situated in the foothills of the Rocky Mountains, this charming hamlet is steeped in tradition and history.
-Just a 30-minute drive from Calgary, close to the junctions of Highways 8 and 22, it’s a community of outdoor enthusiasts, artists, ranchers, and local businesses.
-This eclectic mix of residents coexist in harmony with nature and are proud to call Bragg Creek home.

 It has been the location of several movies and TV series.